guidozamora/Android-and-iOS-data-cleaning/README.md

 # Android-and-iOS-data-cleaning

-## Review of two data sets with iOS and Android application data.
-Data cleaning applied to both data sets to analyze data
+## This is a guided project from Dataquest in which we review of two data sets with iOS and Android application data and peform basic data cleaning and data analysis tasks.
+To access the project click the link below:

 https://github.com/guidozamora/Android-and-iOS-data-cleaning/blob/master/Basics.ipynb